niteshaj/aws-solutions-architect-professional-notes/05-compute/ec2.md

 - Allow us to influence EC2 instance placements, insuring that instances are closed together or not
 - There are 3 types of placements groups in AWS:
-    - **Cluster**: any instances in a single placement groups are physically close
+    - **Cluster**: Packs instances close together inside an Availability Zone
-    - **Spread**: instances are all using different underlying hardware
+    - **Partition**: Spreads your instances across logical partitions such that groups of instances in one partition do not share the underlying hardware with groups of instances in different partitions.
-    - **Partition**: groups of EC2 instances which are spread apart on different host hardware
+    - **Spread**: Places each instance on distinct hardware.

 ### Cluster Placement Groups